accordproject/techdocs/docs/started-hello.md

 ## Parse a Valid Clause Text

-Using your terminal `cd` into the directory that contains the template archive you recntly downloaded, then create a sample clause text `sample.txt` which contains the following text:
+Using your terminal `cd` into the directory that contains the template archive you recently downloaded, then create a sample clause text `sample.txt` which contains the following text:

 ```text
 Name of the person to greet: "Fred Blogs".